hernantz/blog/content/mock-yourself-not-your-tests.md

 # CreditCard(), and there's no need to hit the db for this test
 cc = CreditCardFactory(balance=0)
 ```

+Alright!
+This is looking better, but does this mean that we can get rid of
+mocks once for all?
+Nope.

 ## In the quest for *real mocks*